mser521/fall2025/content/assignments/midterm.md

 ---
-title: "Midterm Project"
+title: "Midterm Project: Building a Multi-Section Website"
-date: "2025-11-03"
+date: "2025-11-04"
+due_date: "2025-11-20"
 type: "midterm project"
-draft: 0
+draft: 1
 ---

-# Midterm Project: Building a Multi-Section Website

-This project consists of 8 exercises, each focused on implementing a specific section of a Natural Areas Conservancy website.
+This project consists of 8 exercises, each focused on implementing a specific section of the <a href="https://naturalareasnyc.org" target="_blank">Natural Areas Conservancy</a> website (<a href="https://naturalareasnyc.org" target="_blank">https://naturalareasnyc.org</a>).
 Each exercise is in its own folder with a blank `index.html` and corresponding CSS file.
 The shared `styles.css` file contains all the base styles, CSS variables, and utility classes you'll need.

 **Note:** Screenshots for each exercise show what the final result should look like.